 4. Hiring and Onboarding

 Once the ideal candidate has been selected, it is time to write a job offer!
-To speed the process, recruiting managers can use an employee offer letter template.
+In order to speed the process, recruiting managers can use an employee offer letter template.

 If the offer is accepted, employees can move on to the final step of the hiring process: employee onboarding.
 The onboarding process is crucial for companies to make new hires feel welcome and integrated into the company culture.

 New hires will be positively impacted by overviews of company policies and the overall organization of the company.
-To ensure a successful transition, take a look at an onboarding checklist.
+In order to ensure a successful transition, take a look at an onboarding checklist.

 While navigating the initial steps in the e-recruiting process, it’s good to know all of the possibilities to attract new talent.
 Hosting a virtual recruiting event is an excellent way to reach out to more job seekers and increase employer brand awareness.
 Here are some creative opportunities for your company.